 The breakfast room is connected to the hotel’s beautiful Garden Terrace (see below!) overlooking Trinity Church in the back.

-After breakfast it was time to explore Newport… Our first stop was Gurney’s Newport Resort & Marina located on Goat Island, and surrounded by Narragansett Bay.
+After breakfast, it was time to explore Newport… Our first stop was Gurney’s Newport Resort & Marina located on Goat Island, and surrounded by Narragansett Bay.
 Our pups loved feeling the breeze from every angle!

 Meandering through Bowen’s Wharf & Bannister’s Wharf is a fun experience in the early afternoon.
-If you want to get a warm cup of coffee, head to The Coffee Grinder, a charming & iconic coffee shop overlooking historic Newport harbor.
-Be sure to walk around the pedestrian area, you will find boutiques, galleries, cookie stores and restaurants – it is so lovely and enjoyable.
+If you want to get a warm cup of coffee, head to The Coffee Grinder, a charming & iconic coffee shop overlooking historic Newport Harbor.
+Be sure to walk around the pedestrian area, you will find boutiques, galleries, cookie stores, and restaurants – it is so lovely and enjoyable.

-For dessert we opted for an all time favorite of mine, the classic Italian panna cotta, and delicious beignets.
+For dessert, we opted for an all-time favorite of mine, the classic Italian panna cotta, and delicious beignets.
 The dishes were beautifully presented and seasoned beautifully, exactly what we were craving.
 Grabbing a table by the fireplace was the coziest too!

-The Vanderbilt Hotel offers tons of activities to enjoy while visiting, including ‘spirit sessions’ (to learn how to make delicious cocktails while exploring the spirits of the regions of the world), The Oysters ($1 oysters from 5:00 to 9:00 PM at The Bar), 30-minute winery tours at the Newport Vineyards, a culinary walking tour through Newport, a Cheese Masterclass, a private behind-the-scenes tour of the Breakers, an educational seal-watching boat tour, private sailing lessons at the Newport Yacht Club, as well as the opportunity to learn the art of glass blowing.
+The Vanderbilt offers tons of activities to enjoy while visiting, including ‘spirit sessions’ (to learn how to make delicious cocktails while exploring the spirits of the regions of the world), The Oysters ($1 oysters from 5:00 to 9:00 PM at The Bar), 30-minute winery tours at the Newport Vineyards, a culinary walking tour through Newport, a Cheese Masterclass, a private behind-the-scenes tour of the Breakers, an educational seal-watching boat tour, private sailing lessons at the Newport Yacht Club, as well as the opportunity to learn the art of glass blowing.
 As you can see, we opted for the classic car experience!

 Be sure to drive along Ocean Drive.
 There are multiple spots where you can stop to take photos.
-It is a popular Newport scenic tour that has been designated a national Historic Landmark District!
+It is a popular Newport scenic tour that has been designated a National Historic Landmark District!

 A visit to Newport is not complete without a visit to one of the historic mansions.
 The Breakers, The Elms, Rosecliff & Marble House are renowned for their exceptional elegance (during this trip we toured Rosecliff).
-These mansions were built during the city’s Colonial, Victorian and Gilded Age, and can be found along Bellevue Avenue.
+These mansions were built during the city’s Colonial, Victorian, and Gilded Age, and can be found along Bellevue Avenue.

-Below you can see our room, I thought the decoration and space was fantastic, especially since we had to fit two puppy beds (the hotel provided these for our stay).
-If you’re looking for a wonderfully located, beautiful and upscale place to stay, then I’d definitely recommend looking at The Vanderbilt Hotel for your stay in Newport.
+Below you can see our room, I thought the decoration and space were fantastic, especially since we had to fit two puppy beds (the hotel provided these for our stay).
+If you’re looking for a wonderfully located, beautiful, and upscale place to stay, then I’d definitely recommend looking into The Vanderbilt for your stay in Newport.

-Discover more from The Vanderbilt Hotel here.
+Discover more from The Vanderbilt in Newport, here.

 With Valentine’s Day around the corner, I would 100% recommend this hotel for a romantic vacation, otherwise for any weekend getaway!